9 ways to win tax season as a rideshare driver

 • Umbrellas

-7. Driver Safety
+7. Driver safety

 Along with a car phone mount for safe, easy access to your phone while driving, many rideshare drivers invest in other items that keep them and their passengers safe.
 And since you purchased these items for your rideshare driving business, they are tax deductible.
 Check with your tax professional for the deduction percentage allowed.
-For a list of safety tips for Uber drivers as well as safety items you might consider purchasing, click HERE.

 • Dashboard Camera: Also known as a dash cam.
 What are dash cams for?
 These devices record the audio and video of what goes on in your car while you’re driving passengers to their destinations.
 The audio/video can be used later to protect yourself in case you are falsely accused of something by a passenger, or to document what happened if a passenger became unruly, violent, or threatening to you.
 Buying a dash cam for your rideshare vehicle can be considered a business expense.